Uberspace/lab/source/guide_gitea.rst

 * Filling the database access data that we would otherwise enter in the web installation step. (``[database]`` section)
 * As security feature we lock the web installation and change the default password complexity to allow well to remember and secure passwords.
 (See `XKCD No. 936 <https://xkcd.com/936/>`_  and `Explained XKCD No. 936 <https://explainxkcd.com/wiki/index.php/936:_Password_Strength>`_ for the math behind it. 😉 ``[security]`` section)
 * We disallow public registration and set some privacy settings. (``[service]`` section)
-* Naming the repositories path.
-* Set the eye-friendly dark theme as default theme, set mailing, set time and set logging options.

 For more informations about the possibilities and configuration options see the Gitea documentation_ and the Gitea `configuration sample <https://github.com/go-gitea/gitea/blob/master/custom/conf/app.ini.sample>`_.